Jira

 Navigate to "Security"

-Click on "Create and manage API tokens"
+Click "Create and manage API tokens"

-• Click on "Create API token"
+• Click "Create API token"

 Create API token

-• Enter a name to identify the API key, such as dropzone.ai, then click "Create"
+• Enter a name to identify the API key, such as Dropzone.ai, then click "Create"

 Create API token